kiran-bhalerao/tsxp/README.md

 # Problem

-I have experienced this, maintaning express.js app it quite challenging when you are not solo developer in your team.
-I've seen people following defferent patters/approch in same express.js project. so we need something which set some boundaries, which push us to write clean and maintainble code and something more than just boilerplate.
+I have experienced this maintaining express.js app is quite challenging when you are not a solo developer in your team.
+I've seen people following different patterns/approaches in the same express.js project.
+So, we need something which sets some boundaries, which pushes us to write clean and maintainable code, and something more than just boilerplate.

 # Solution

-There is a great solution available in market even before @tsxp is [Nest.js](https://nestjs.com/), for enterprise application Nest.js is really good choice.
+There is a great solution available in the community even before @tsxp is [Nest.js](https://nestjs.com/).
+For enterprise applications, Nest.js is a really good choice.
-But (there is a but, there is a innovation 😃) learning curve for Nest.js is massive specially your background is from Express.js/React.js.
+But (there is a but, there is an innovation 😃) the learning curve for Nest.js is massive.

-I wanted something as simpler as Express.js so i started working on @tsxp.
+I wanted something as simpler as Express.js.
+So I started working on @tsxp.

 # Suggestion

-@tsxp is a fun project. it is still in beta, it is still evolving. if you think you need something more stable i'll recommend you to go with [Nest.js](https://nestjs.com/).
-Nest.js has a great community support & experienced maintainers.
+@tsxp is a fun project.
+It is still in beta and still evolving.
+If you think you need something more stable, I'll recommend you to go with [Nest.js](https://nestjs.com/).
+Nest.js has great community support & experienced maintainers.

 # Install